bablokb/circuitpython-vameter/README.md

 During active measurement, the default setup not only displays the values, but also plots of the data.
-This is also costly (in speed and memory) and can be disabled in `src/main.py` with the constant `DEF_PLOTS`.
+This is also costly (in speed and memory) and can be disabled in `src/user_config.py` with the constant `DEF_PLOTS`.

+Note that the plots _don't_ show all measured values, but only the values during display-updates.
+I.e. the plots just show the values from the normal value-view across time.
+If you sample at 100ms and the display update is every second, you will see every tenth value.

 For ex-post data-visualization, save the data from the serial output to a file and then use the